WPSwitzerland/plugin-boilerplate-psr/README.md

 12. If you need to refer to the instance returned by the `get_instance` function in your own code (e.g. theme), then you can assign the return value of this function to a uniquely-named global variable.
 E.g. for the example code, `$plugin_boilerplate_psr = \AUTHOR_NAMESPACE\PLUGIN_NAMESPACE\PLUGIN_PREFIX_get_instance()`.
 Be very careful when naming this variable and avoid conflicts with any other PHP variables.

 ## Changelog

+### 4.4.0

+-   Add build processes for CSS and JavaScript.
+-   Add an example of a WordPress Block registered using block.json.
+-   Bump dependencies to WordPress 6.2 and PHP 8.1

 ### 4.3.0